bschiffthaler/mkname/README.md

 dipyramida-dog-4624376331
 ```

-The credit for the source word dictionaries goes to [bschiffhaler](https://github.com/bschiffthaler/mkname), who create a C language program that would generate an Ubuntu-like identifier.
+The credit for the source word dictionaries goes to [bschiffhaler](https://github.com/bschiffthaler/mkname).

 ## Invoking standalone Bash script